 There are more than 350 student organizations at Syracuse University, and you can get involved with any of them.
 Explore themes like art, entertainment, advocacy, government, media, religion, and service.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, which features more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, which features more than 100 programs in 60 countries.
 You can choose semester, summer, short term, and yearlong options for international study.
-Classics majors will find academic offerings at SU Abroad’s Florence Center in Italy.
+Classics majors will find academic offerings at Syracuse Abroad’s Florence Center in Italy.
 Or they can study French culture in Paris, Nice, and Provence.

 Life After Syracuse UniversityLink